Women's group therapy in California

 Longing for structured support that feels human, not clinical, or like you are put into a box of this or that.

-FAQ Women’s ADHD Therapy Group
+FAQ About ADHD Therapy Groups

 • Yes.
 Women’s ADHD Therapy Group is open to those who suspect they may have ADHD or who relate strongly to ADHD experiences.
 A formal diagnosis is not required.